cran-task-views/ActuarialScience/ActuarialScience.md

 - Charpentier, A., ed.
 (2014), Computational Actuarial Science with R, Chapman and Hall-CRC.

-The maintainers gratefully acknowledge Patrice Kiener for his numerous comments and suggestions.
+The maintainers gratefully acknowledge Patrice Kiener, Quentin Guibert for their numerous comments and suggestions.

 ### Table of contents